 28) Store asparagus like fresh cut roses.

 Store asparagus by putting them in a jar full of water just as you would with flowers.
-You can also store other things like herbs and other produce that were cut away from their roots during harvesting.
+You can also store other things like herbs and other fresh produce that were cut away from their roots during harvesting.
 Here is how to store your asparagus for weeks.

 There are so many great food storage tips and if we missed any, let us know in the comments!
 Please share these 28 food storage tips with your friends and family and help them reduce waste and save money.